jnehring/crawlzilla/README.md

                         How many threads to parallel download data.
   --log_level {info,debug}
-                        Adjust the logging level
+                        Adjust the logging level --delete_parsed       Delete the parsed data when the round has ended.
+  --delete_html         Delete the html data when the round has ended.
+  --dont_compress_outputs
+                        GZip compress the output files.
+  --warc_output         Write WARC files in addition to the normal JSON files.
 ```

 ### Standard configuration for a crawler